-Baby-kicks are one of the most exciting moments of pregnancy.
+Baby kicks are one of the most exciting moments of pregnancy.
 However, in a case when the woman is expecting a child for the first time, baby-kicks go unnoticed.
 It is important to pay attention to those little kicks that will become stronger as your baby grows and this is a way how your baby communicates with you.
 These cute kicks reaffirm and make you realize that you are growing a little human inside of you.

-By the end of the first trimester babies are able to stretch, yawn, kick and hiccup.
+By the end of the first trimester, babies are able to stretch, yawn, kick, and hiccup.
 These movements are too small to be felt and are likely to feel more like butterfly flutters.
 It may feel like a wave or even a fish swimming.

 As the baby grows he or she will get bigger and stronger and kicks will be experienced often.
 Some kicks may even be visible as your baby stretches and pushes out.
 Sometimes, it can seem like your baby’s movement is another heartbeat or maybe like a watch ticking inside.
-Chill, by now they have learnt how to hiccup and would have started hiccupping, which is completely harmless.
+Chill, by now they have learned how to hiccup and would have started hiccupping, which is completely harmless.

 Your baby is aware of the outside world and will respond directly to external sources through kicking.
-He may start responding to music, food, noise and the sound of your voice.
+He may start responding to music, food, noise, and the sound of your voice.

 When you feel something similar to a flutter or tickle sensation in your belly during pregnancy, it might be your baby, kicking you.
-Here are 4 must-know facts about baby-kicks during pregnancy
+Here are 4 must-know facts about baby kicks during pregnancy

 #1 Your baby is not in distress!

-The baby kicks usually indicate that your baby is developing well inside the womb.
+The baby’s kicks usually indicate that your baby is developing well inside the womb.
 You can understand that the baby is active when they turn, tumble, roll, and kick inside the womb.
 Moreover, a swishing feeling or flutter can be experienced in the abdomen when the baby stretches out its limbs.
 These movements become more distinct towards the later stages of pregnancy.

 #2 The baby reacts to the changes around him

-The baby gets to taste various flavours of food that the mother eats through the amniotic fluid that the baby is surrounded by inside the womb.
+The baby gets to taste various flavors of food that the mother eats through the amniotic fluid that the baby is surrounded by inside the womb.
 When the baby either likes or dislikes the fluid, the baby tends to kick in response.
 A well-balanced diet will help in all areas of your baby’s development; including brain development.
 A healthy baby will kick more often as he/ she continues to grow strong.